elaraproject/elara-labs/research-docs/engineering/Satellite maser engineering.md

 This is the most promising idea so far: a free electron maser that uses a relativistic electron beam (like the type produced by a vacuum tube, a type of electron gun[^6]) as its gain medium.
 Free-electron masers are especially nice because they can be tuned to arbitrary frequency by simply varying the geometric properties of the maser.
 Furthermore, changing a vacuum tube to using concentrated sunlight as the anode heating source shouldn't be too hard, and the [gyrotron](https://en.wikipedia.org/wiki/Gyrotron) is an existing free-electron maser design that is already used for high-power fusion research.
 The only requirement is that we need strong permanent magnets, but those aren't too hard to buy.

+For Project Elara, the main challenge is to make the laser **purely optically-powered**, that is, purely powered by the concentrated sunlight, and as high-efficiency as possible.
+That is something we need to do a lot of work on.

-For more info see: [[Calculation of free electron maser parameters]]
+For more info see: [[Calculation of free electron maser parameters]] and [[Free-electron maser physics]]

 ### Tested idea: solid-state optically-pumped maser